fsaresh/fsaresh.github.io/content/posts/career/candidate-guidance/index.md

 # Interviewee Resources
 ## Finding Open Positions
-Cold applying on a company’s site, in my experience, has a pretty low rate of success.
+In my experience, cold applying on a company’s site has a pretty low rate of success, especially post-pandemic.
 I’ve had much better experience in the past, further corroborated by my sister-in-law’s experience, by:

 - Marking your LinkedIn profile as “Looking for Work” and letting recruiters reach out
     - LinkedIn also has a pretty decent Jobs page with helpful filters [here's an example search](https://www.linkedin.com/jobs/search/?currentJobId=3257073095&f_JT=F&f_SB2=7&f_T=1685&f_WT=2&geoId=103644278&keywords=Software%20Engineering%20Manager&location=United%20States&refresh=true&sortBy=R))